Certified Medical Device

 Privacy protection by design

-UpHill is GDPR compliant, as part of our commitment to protecting the privacy of our clients’ patients’ personal health information.
+UpHill is GDPR compliant, as part of our commitment to protecting the privacy of our clients' patients' personal health information.
+Our rigorous adherence to the GDPR ensures that all data handling, storage, and processing activities are conducted with the highest levels of security and respect for individuals' data rights.

 UpHill is compliant with relevant industry-standard certifications